The essentials

 Is antifungal cream safe for dogs?

-Use of a topical antifungal cream, such as miconazole cream, is safe in small portions when applying it to a single skin lesion.
+Use of a topical antifungal cream, such as miconazole cream, is safe in small portions when applied to a single skin lesion.
 However, never use a topical medication without consulting your local veterinarian first.
 Antifungal creams are not considered effective because fungal infections typically affect multiple areas of a pet’s body.
 The bottom line is antifungal creams are considered inefficient nowadays.